Awatoto: Geography

-Awatoto is on a flood plain, separated from the Pacific Ocean by a shingle spit, just north of where the Clive, Ngaruroro and Tutaekuri River estuaries meet Hawke Bay.
-Until the 1931 earthquake the Tutaekuri flowed north to Ahuriri Lagoon, but a diversion was built from 1934.
+Awatoto is on a flood plain, separated from the Pacific Ocean by a shingle spit, just north of where the Clive, Ngaruroro and Tūtaekurī River estuaries meet Hawke Bay.
+Until the 1931 earthquake the Tūtaekurī River flowed north to Ahuriri Lagoon, but a diversion was built from 1934, diverting the river from 3 June 1936.
 The Heretaunga Plains Flood Control Scheme, with stop banking, pumps and gravel and river mouth management, helps control floodwaters, but they can still reach the underside of bridges, requiring closures.

 Awatoto is some 5 km south of the Napier city centre at 39°S 176°E, on the coast of Hawke's Bay.
 State Highway 51 (until 1 August 2019 it was SH2) passes through Awatoto, along the coastline between Napier and Hastings.
 A cycleway opened from Bluff Hill to Awatoto in 2004.
 It was extended south in 2016, over a 300 m long x 2.3 m wide, 145 tonne, steel, clip-on bridge.

 The coast at Awatoto is mostly used for fishing.
 Water activities take place at the Awatoto river mouth just south of the industrial area.